-During counseling for Post Graduate Medical courses admission students have doubts regarding which subject can be got at their rank.
-This can be best known by analyzing counseling allotment of previous few years but students usually do not have that much time to analyze those long list of documents.
+During counseling for Post Graduate medical courses admission students have doubts regarding which subject can be got at their rank.
+This can be best known by analyzing counseling allotment of the previous few years but students usually do not have that much time to analyze those long list of documents.

 This article is for MD/ MS courses, for diploma courses visit this article “Last Rank of Diploma Courses Allotted in PG Medical Counselling for AI Quota”

-So help students in this matter I have created a comparison chart by which students can easily know at what rank a seat has gone in years 2012, 2013, 2014, 2015, 2016 and 2017 so that they could decide their counseling preference filling more efficiently.
-I have also included categories like UR (Un-Reserved), SC (Scheduled Caste), ST (Scheduled Tribe) and OBC (Other Backward Caste) for much more insight in counsellings.
-I have not included PH (Physically Handicapped) category because it was practically impossible to include that data in one single file and would have led to unnecessary confusion and lengthening of data.
+So help students in this matter I have created a comparison chart by which students can easily know at what rank a seat has gone in years 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, and 2020 so that they could decide their counseling preference filling more efficiently.
+I have also included categories like UR (Un-Reserved), SC (Scheduled Caste), ST (Scheduled Tribe), and OBC (Other Backward Caste) for much more insight in counsellings.
+I have not included the PH (Physically Handicapped) category because it was practically impossible to include that data in one single file and would have led to unnecessary confusion and lengthening of data.

 Trends in Round 2 of AIPG 2015 Counseling

 - There was an increase in the number of PG seats by 5000 by the government of India and MOHFW.